PORTUGAL FAQ

 What is the nightlife like in Portugal?

 Portugal's nightlife is exciting and diverse.
-Whether you’re looking for a quiet meal followed by a stroll on the beach or dancing to the early hours, you will surely find it all.
+Whether you’re looking for a quiet meal, beach walks, or dancing to the morning you will surely find it all.

 Can we find ATMs in Portugal?
 Can we use credit cards?

 Yes.
-Most banks will charge a fee for making international withdrawals.
-Don’t forget to inform your bank that you will be traveling abroad.
-While credit card payments are becoming more common, cash is still preferred.
+Most banks will charge a fee for international withdrawals.
+Don’t forget to inform your bank before traveling abroad.
+While credit card payments are becoming more common, cash is still preferred, especially outside major cities.

 Can I opt out of an included activity?

 Of course!
-This trip is your trip, and you don’t have to participate in anything you don’t want to.
-Remember that opting out of included activities will not change the trip's price.
+This trip is yours to enjoy, and you can skip any activities you don’t want to join.
+Please note that opting out of included activities will not affect the trip's price.

 Is tipping expected in Portugal?

 Tips are not expected but are always appreciated.
-Between 5-10 percent of the final bill would be appropriate.
+Leaving 5-10 percent of the final bill would be a nice gesture.

 Portugal does not have a strong “tipping culture,” and there are no standards or rules regarding tipping.
-The tipping practice may vary throughout the country itself, depending on the region where you are traveling.
+The tipping practice varies throughout the country, depending on the region where you are traveling.

-If you do decide to leave a tip, please leave it in euros.
+If you decide to leave a tip, please do so in euros.

 Do travelers usually tip the Trip Leaders?